Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 ### Opinions, Critics and Alternatives

-# Description
+### Impressions and Description of Cozy Photos Platform
 Cozy Photos is a small cloud platform to create albums of photos that you can share between friends.
-The Graphical Inferface is very User-Frinedly and not too heavy, which helps to have a more intuitive interaction with new Users.
+The Inferface is very User-Frinedly and not to Graphical heavy, which helps to have a more intuitive interaction with new Users.
 It is structered in Albums and it is possible to "Drag N' Drop" photos on any album or manually upload.
 Each Album includes a title and a small description of the content and it is possible to edit this values any time.
---falar do share
+The Share option is still Primitive for it is only possible to share through email.

 ## Members and Contacts
 - Alexandre Moreira (up201303281@fe.up.pt)